Life is short. It becomes more evident the older I get. Perhaps because the obvious conclusion is that it is – getting shorter.

 My parents were young when they had me, which has always been nice for me.
 My mom likes to say that we grew up together; she experienced life as I was experiencing it, later making us friends, as well as mother and daughter.
 Of course, try telling teenage Shannon that she would one day be friends with mom…yeah, she would laugh, hysterically, in your face.

-Ger’s dad, is in his later 80’s, which is an extreme difference than what I experienced.
+Ger’s dad is in his late 80’s, which is extreme difference from what I experienced.
 Gerry’s parents had him as older parents, so he has had a much different view of his parents, having also lost his mother a few years back after suffering from an aneurysm.
-His parents were very active, playing doubles-tennis until this happened.
+His parents were very active, playing doubles tennis until this happened.
 With both of our different experiences, we can both see that indeed, life is short.

 2019 has presented much inspiration, direction, and motivation, to enjoy every single second.
-We both want to be happy in our careers, our leisurely life, our relationships, and having those around us who present positive vibes.
+We both want to be happy in our careers, our leisurely life, and our relationships and have those around us who present positive vibes.
 It sounds a little hippy-like, but like my dad, the older I get, the more I realize just how short life is.
-I want to relish in every single moment, not regretting to enjoy those around me, lying my head down at night, being proud of the day I leave behind me.
+I want to relish in every single moment, not regretting enjoying those around me, lying my head down at night, and being proud of the day I leave behind me.
 It’s only March, and I can hardly wait to see what other lessons 2019 will bring!
 What lessons have you learned so far in 2019?

 Your voice matters!
 Unleash your thoughts and be part of the vibrant discussion.